 Conversely, if you don’t have a dishwasher drain hose attached to the port and the knock-out plug is missing, water could be leaking out of the port.
 In this case, you can use some sealing gum or a cap to cover the inlet port to prevent the water from exiting.

-Repair Clinic can help stop your garbage disposer from leaking
+Repair Clinic can help stop your garbage disposal from leaking

-Whether you need to replace a flange gasket, splash guard, O-Ring, or any other garbage disposer component, Repair Clinic.com stocks genuine manufacturer replacement parts for units built by such top names as Kenmore, Frigidaire, GE, Whirlpool, Insinkerator, Sinkmaster, Moen, Waste King, and Whirlaway.
+Whether you need to replace a flange gasket, splash guard, O-Ring, or any other garbage disposal parts to stop water leaking from your garbage disposal, Repair Clinic stocks genuine manufacturer replacement parts for units built by such top names as Kenmore, Frigidaire, GE, Whirlpool, Insinkerator, Sinkmaster, Moen, Waste King, and Whirlaway.
 How can you find the right part for your particular unit?
 Enter the full model number of the garbage disposer in the Repair Clinic website search bar to see a comprehensive list of compatible parts.
 From there, you can use the “Part Category” filter (Examples: “Bracket & Flange”, “Gasket & Seal”) along with the “Part Title” filter (Examples: “Flange”, “O-Ring”) to identify the specific part that fits your disposer.

 In addition to millions of replacement parts, Repair Clinic is home to a vast library of DIY repair help content.
 With a little exploring, you’ll discover thousands of troubleshooting and “how-to” videos, diagrams, schematics, and step-by-step guides; all created to assist you in taking on the repair yourself.
 You’ll gain the confidence you need to fix your own appliances, outdoor power equipment, and heating and cooling products, while saving money with every repair.